 Confirm that the parties have discussed the advantages of a Magistrate Judge referral, and indicate whether the parties have unanimously consented to proceed before the assigned Magistrate Judge.
 Every case has an assigned Magistrate Judge, and in civil cases the parties may consent to have the assigned Magistrate Judge preside over the entire case including trial.
-In many cases, consent to refer the entire case to the Magistrate Judge may offer significant efficiencies.
+In many cases, consent to refer the entire case to the Magistrate Judge may offer significant efficiencies and greater certainty in scheduling a trial.
 All counsel in civil cases must inform their clients of this option and discuss it with opposing counsel.
 Should the parties elect to do so, they should notify Judge Blakey's Courtroom Deputy at (312) 818-6699, and the case will be reassigned upon receipt of the signed consent form.